-Typical exemplary BES - Partner Network - New transaction-based Mobility Provider
+Typical exemplary BES - Partner Network - New transaction-based Mobility Provider manages the BES based on its originating core competency and core business.

 The hypothesis for the Partner Network of this Business Scenario is that the New transaction-based Mobility Provider is the Orchestrator and Platform Owner of a Mobility BES-Partner Network, increasing business with innovative vehicles (e.g. AMPTs) with options to diversify into vehicle / infrastructure / service data businesses.